The young man leaned against the lone wooden post in the

 with a blindfold.

 “No!
 No blindfold.
-And please don’t tie me to the post.
+And don’t tie me to the post.
 I’m not going

-The guard looked to his superior who, after a moment's hesitation,
+The guard looked to his superior who nodded the okay.

-Thirty yards away five skilled marksmen nervously awaited the order to
+Thirty yards away stood five skilled marksmen ready to execute

 A shudder ran the length of his body.
 Fear?
 Anticipation?
 Both!
 This

 was the fate he had chosen.
-This is what he had requested.
+This was his request.